dnglab/dnglab/README.md

   }
 ```

 And this will write out an 8bit RGB image.
+Reducing the decode size makes the processing much faster by doing the scaling extremely early in the processing (at the demosaic).
+So this can be used quite directly to do fast thumbnailing of raw images.

 Contributing
 ------------